-The Building Department promotes the general health, safety, and welfare of the citizens of Penticton, to assist the citizens with the CODE AND PERMIT PROCESS, to work with developers and contractors in achieving their goals, and work with other City departments for a coordinated effort.
-Administration and compliance of the codes and standards adopted from the British Columbia Building Code that regulates building construction
+The Building Department promotes the general health, safety, and welfare of the citizens of Penticton, to assist the citizens with the BC Building Code and building permit process, to work with developers and contractors in achieving their goals, and work with other City departments for a coordinated effort.
+Administration and compliance of the codes and standards adopted from the British Columbia Building Code that regulates building construction.

 When is a Building Permit Required

 A Building Permit is required when you: